Louis Cancelmi

+Louis Cancelmi is an American stage and film actor.

 Early life

-Cancelmi was born in Pittsburgh.
+Cancelmi was born in Pittsburgh, the son of Annette, a teacher, and Louis G. Cancelmi, a senior executive with Alaska Airlines.
+He is of Italian, Slovak, and Syrian heritage.
 His family relocated to California, then to Anchorage, and then to Seattle, with Anchorage being Cancelmi's self-identified hometown.
 He is the brother of actress Annie Parisse.

 Cancelmi started acting in high school plays.
 He attended Yale College, entering with interests in writing and mathematics but ultimately majoring in theater.